andredesousa/essential-quarkus-scaffold/README.md

 ## Running in development mode

-You can run your application in dev mode that enables live coding using `./gradlew bootRun` command.
+You can run your application in dev mode that enables live coding using `./gradlew quarkusDev` command.
 Quarkus ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

 This app includes [Swagger](https://swagger.io/).
 It is available at <http://localhost:8080/q/swagger-ui/>.